Acadian Salt Cod Cakes

-Salt cod is mashed with fluffy potatoes to make these bite-size pan-fried cakes from Prince Edward Island, which first appeared in our October 2013 issue with the article Where the Farm Meets the Sea.
+Salt cod is mashed with fluffy potatoes to make these bite-size pan-fried cakes from Prince Edward Island.
 Sweet-tart green tomato chow is a traditional accompaniment.

 - 2 lb. russet potatoes